peblopadro/MachineLearning_Regression/README.md

 # MachineLearning
-application of several ML algorithms to predict delivery times of food delivery
+application of several ML algorithms to predict delivery times for food delivery

 **Introduction:**